proxy6/footbal_mtaches_fixtures_api/README.md

 ALL `http://localhost:4123/menu`

-returns list of menu categories which includes product, price and id
+returns list of menu categories which includes product, price, title and id